Questions Concerning Schools Receiving "Accreditation Denied" Status

 A local school board may choose to close the school, combine the school with a higher performing school in the division or reconstitute the school.
 Reconstitution may include, but is not limited to, restructuring a school’s governance, instructional program, staff or student population.

-If a school is reconstituted, the local school board may apply to the Board of Education for conditional accreditation.
+If a school is reconstituted, the local school board may apply to the BOE for conditional accreditation.
 The application must outline specific responses to all areas of deficiency.

 A reconstituted, conditionally accredited school will be denied accreditation if it fails to meet the requirements for full accreditation after three years, or if it fails to have its annual application renewed.